AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 ## Prerequisites {#prerequisites}

-This guide provides step-by-step instructions on how to create new blocks instrumented for Universal Editor in AEM authoring with Edge Delivery Services projects.
-It covers adding components, loading component definitions in Universal Editor, publishing pages, implementing block decoration and styles, bringing the changes to production, and verifying them.
-Following this guide you can effectively create and deploy a new blocks.
+This guide provides step-by-step instructions for how to create new blocks instrumented for the Universal Editor in AEM authoring with Edge Delivery Services projects.
+It covers adding components, loading component definitions in the Universal Editor, publishing pages, implementing block decoration and styles, bringing the changes to production, and verifying them.
+Upon completing this guide you can create and deploy a new block for your own project.

 This guide necessarily requires existing knowledge of AEM authoring with Edge Delivery Services projects as well as the Universal Editor.
 Before beginning this guide, you should already have access to Edge Delivery Services and be familiar with its basics including: